kk-007/live-now/README.md

 ```
 https://live-now-751c4.web.app/golive
 ```
-- After that need to share his link to other person and when second person join video call first person has to accept the request of first one after that both can do a video call.
+- After that host needs to share his link with another person and when the second person joining the call by URL the first person has to accept the request so that both can do a video call.
+- **Important**
-- Both the person has to give permission of camera and microphone **It's mandatory**
+- Both users has to give permission of camera and microphone so that they can use service

 ## Authors